Previous Page

 • Access to DFPS resources.

-• Access to records about DFPS clients or to any information on DFPS clients that is exempt from disclosure under state and federal law, including a client’s:
+• Access to records or information about DFPS clients that is confidential under state and federal law, including a client’s:

 • Name